BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ```

 The code above can be called from [Jupyter Notebook or JupyterLab](https://jupyter.org/), [Spyder](https://www.spyder-ide.org/), or your IDE of preference.
 It is also possible to add images to the viewer from code.
-Let's expand a bit the code:
+Let's expand the code a bit:

 ```
 import napari